-A key component of the Company's exploration program at the Cecilia project was to confirm the existence of multiple zones of gold-bearing hydrothermal breccia and quartz stockwork veining that had been sampled decades ago by other groups, including Chesapeake Gold Corp., Cambior Explorations and the Consejo de Recursos Minerales, the predecessor to Mexico's geological survey, Servicio Geologico Mexicano.
-Riverside accomplished this by collecting and analyzing a total of 406 rock samples from the Project's four main gold zones, the North Breccia, Central, West and East Zones.
+In 2017, Riverside completed the first phase of self-funded exploration at the Project.
+This work involved rock-chip sampling that was specifically done to confirm the existence of multiple zones of gold-bearing hydrothermal breccia and quartz stockwork veining that had been sampled decades ago by other groups, including Chesapeake Gold Corp., Cambior Explorations and the Consejo de Recursos Minerales, the predecessor to Mexico's geological survey, Servicio Geologico Mexicano.
+The Company accomplished this by collecting and analyzing a total of 406 rock samples from the Project's four main gold zones: The North Breccia, Central, West and East Zones.
 Bedrock exposures in areas surrounding the four prospects were also sampled with the objective of expanding the known zones of gold mineralization.
-In addition to its own rock sampling, Riverside's geologists compiled and reviewed geological and geochemical data sets that had been generated over a 35-year history of modern exploration at Cecilia.
+In addition to its own rock sampling, Riverside's geologists compiled and reviewed geological and geochemical data sets that had been generated over the past 35-years at Cecilia.